MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-reports/manage-report-objects/retrieve-a-reports-definition.md

   - [2.
 Get a report's definition within the instance](#2-get-a-reports-definition-within-the-instance)
   - [3.
 Delete report instance](#3-delete-report-instance)

-In both sample workflows, we want to retrieve a report’s definition from “MicroStrategy Tutorial“ project.
+In both sample workflows, we want to retrieve a report’s definition from “Strategy Tutorial“ project.
 The report ID is `FFDAB82F4CA397073ABD4196FCBCD918`.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info